 Dr Bina Rawal joined the Board on November 2019.
 A physician with 25 years' experience in life sciences research and development, she has held senior executive roles in drug development and scientific evaluation in four global pharmaceutical companies.
-Bina will become chair of the Management Engagement & Remuneration Committee when Doug McCutcheon becomes Chairman of the Company.

-The Chairman is pleased to report that following a formal performance evaluation, the Directors' performance continues to be effective and they continue to demonstrate commitment to the role.
+The Chair is pleased to report that following a formal performance evaluation, the Directors' performance continues to be effective and they continue to demonstrate commitment to the role.